Andrew-Christy-555/BikeHireInvestigation/README.md

 ## Documentation

-*scripts*
+**scripts**
-1. getLondonAreas.py calls from the ONS Open Geography APIs to return all Lower Super Output Areas (LSOAs), Middle Super Output Areas (MSOAs) and Local Authority Districts (LADs) in the London region
+1. **getLondonAreas.py** calls from the ONS Open Geography APIs to return all Lower Super Output Areas (LSOAs), Middle Super Output Areas (MSOAs) and Local Authority Districts (LADs) in the London region
-2. getDockingStations.py calls the TfL BikePoint API to return the location of all bike docking stations, and appends their LSOAs, MSOAs and LADs
+2. **getDockingStations.py** calls the TfL BikePoint API to return the location of all bike docking stations, and appends their LSOAs, MSOAs and LADs
-3. getDeprivationData.py calls on the Indices of Multiple Deprivation API to get deprivation data at LAD level
+3. **getDeprivationData.py** calls on the Indices of Multiple Deprivation API to get deprivation data at LAD level
-4. getObesityCyclingData.py calls on the Public Health England data API to extract obsesity, overweight and cycling to work statistics at LAD level
+4. **getObesityCyclingData.py** calls on the Public Health England data API to extract obsesity, overweight and cycling to work statistics at LAD level
-5. combineData.py collates all of the datasets created in scripts 1-4 into a single dataset
+5. **combineData.py** collates all of the datasets created in scripts 1-4 into a single dataset
-6. ranking.py applies rankings by the different parameters within the aggregated dataset
+6. **ranking.py** applies rankings by the different parameters within the aggregated dataset
-7. dataPrep.sh is a bash script which runs all of the Python scripts to prepare the data
+7. **dataPrep.sh** is a bash script which runs all of the Python scripts to prepare the data

-*assets*
+**assets**
-> finalDataset.csv is a dataset showing the Obesity, Overweight, Deprivation statistics, and the number of bike docking stations at MSOA/LAD resolution
+> **finalDataset.csv** is a dataset showing the Obesity, Overweight, Deprivation statistics, and the number of bike docking stations at MSOA/LAD resolution

 ## Code status

-> currently under development
+> Currently under development

 ## Upcoming Development/ Next Steps